 It's situations like these where outfitters and kayak rental companies choose to have stabilzing floats on-hand.
 They’re helpful for use with novice paddlers, including children, older adults, and paddlers with poor coordination or balance.

 3. Versatility: Outriggers for Kayaks or Canoes

 Like its kayak brethren, canoes can also be quite tippy.
 So if you're going to buy some floats, why not have the versatility to have them fit both kayaks and canoes, like ours do!

 The 40” center arm of our canoe stabilizers can be attached to the gunwales of a canoe (or placed the front or rear of the kayak).
 With the floats attached, the stabilizing bars expand for a total width of 69” to 83” inches.
-When installed properly, the floats are set to ride just above the water line to minimize drag and do not impede the paddler's stroke.
+When installed properly, the canoe outriggers are set to ride just above the water line to minimize drag and do not impede the paddler's stroke.